tomEccher/k-NN-search/README.md

 make saoMake: mpicc -O3 -mavx2 -mfma -fopenmpi MPI_AoS.c -o MPI_SoA.o
   produce an executable where AVX and AVX+thread algorithms are test in a distributed memory sistem.

-In PBS folder are aviable the .pbs files used to generate the reported results.
+Change directory to PBS folder to run all the aviable .pbs files used to generate the reported results.